iloire/letsnode.com/articles/backbeam-with-alberto-gimeno.markdown

 Finally we are also using a third party service (raygun.io) that emails us when an error occurs.
 This service is great because it’s smart enough to know whether an error is new or not and it shows you all the occurrences of the same error.
 Builds

-### 2. What's your approach on continuos integration and continous deployment?
-Do you have a build server? which one?

-This is something we are working on.
-We do all the tests in our development machines and we have implemented a few tools to test the mobile SDKs (Android and iOS) from the command line.
-Our problem is that testing these SDKs in other environments is hard.
-For example we need to compile the iOS SDK in a Mac.

 ## Backup